 Now we are really reaching very dangerous levels ...
 We are above yield levels in the 10-year where Portugal and Greece and Ireland issued their last bonds, said Alessandro Giansanti, a rate strategist at ING.

-Five PDL lawmakers said they would abstain in the vote on public finances, due at 1600 GMT, putting Berlusconi's majority in danger.
+Five lawmakers in his PDL party said they would abstain, putting Berlusconi's majority in danger.
 The main opposition parties said they would also abstain, allowing last year's budget to be approved while highlighting the government's weakness.

-Even if he survives on Tuesday, the prime minister, battered by a series of trials and sex scandals, may face a tough confidence vote later this week.
+The 75-year-old billionaire premier, battered by a series of trials and sex scandals, may face a tough confidence vote this week even if he survives on Tuesday.

-Euro zone finance ministers, meeting in Brussels, agreed on Monday on a roadmap for boosting the 17-nation currency bloc's 440-billion-euro (372-billion-pound) rescue fund to shield larger economies like Italy and Spain from a possible Greek default.
+Euro zone finance ministers, meeting in Brussels, agreed on Monday on a roadmap for boosting the 17-nation currency bloc's 440-billion-euro ($600 billion) rescue fund to shield larger economies like Italy and Spain from a possible Greek default.

 But with bond investors increasingly on strike, there are doubts about the efficacy of those complex leveraging plans.